ansxnlee/rsa/README.md

 # rsa

-This is an education implemenetation of RSA that should ABSOLUTELY NOT be used for any real security.
+This is an educational implemenetation of RSA that should ABSOLUTELY NOT be used for any real security.